 The College's police department submits Uniform Crime Reports (UCR) monthly to the New Jersey State Police, Uniform Crime Reporting Unit.
 These reports as well as reports received from other campus divisions and offices are the means by which we gather our crime statistics for Clery Act compliance.
-The statistical crime information for the College is listed on page 18 of this brochure.
+The statistical Clery crime information for the College is listed on page 22 of this brochure.

-The College also operates campuses which are defined by the Clery Act as separate campuses because they are not located on the main academic campus.
-These campuses are as follows:
+The College also operates facilities which are defined by the Clery Act as separate campuses because they are not located on the main academic campus.
+These locations are as follows:

-- AtlantiCare Regional Medical Center, Mainland Division and the Bacharach Institute for Rehabilitation, Pomona, NJ - Carnegie Library Center, Atlantic City, NJ - The Marine Science and Environmental Field Station, Nacote Creek, Port Republic, NI - Southern Regional Institute and Educational Technology Training Center, Mays Landing, NJ
+- Carnegie Library Center, Atlantic City, NJ - The Marine Science and Environmental Field Station, Nacote Creek, Port Republic, NJ - Southern Regional Institute and Educational Technology Training Center, Mays Landing, NJ - The Town of Hammonton at St. Joseph High School